Enet/russian-router/README.md

 Only numbers are allowed.
 Default value depends on protocol (80 for http, 443 for https).
 If protocol is not defined, special method `getDefaultPart` is used.

 #### path
 If the whole path is presented by parameter, the parameter must be a function.
-Path is the only part, when optional parameters are allowed.
+Path and query are the only parts, where optional parameters are allowed.
 Letter case matters.

 #### query
 If the whole query is presented by parameter, the parameter must be a function.
 Only query values could be parametrized (not query keys).
+Query and path are the only parts, where optional parameters are allowed.
 Letter case matters both for keys and values.

 #### hash
 Letter case matters.